mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Marking a Connection Pool as Ready
 ----------------------------------

-Connection Pools start off as "cleared", and they are marked as "ready" by monitors after they perform successfull server checks.
+Connection Pools start off as "paused", and they are marked as "ready" by monitors after they perform successfull server checks.
 Once a pool is "ready", it can start checking out `Connections <#connection>`_ and populating them in the background.